-Clinical Guideline Recommendations Cardiology/ oral anticoagulants, diuretics, oxygen and digoxin.
-European Patients with idiopathic PAH and positive vasodilator response should be Respiratory Society: treated with a CCB.
-The CCBs commonly used in studies are nifedipine, Guidelines for the diltiazem, and amlodipine, with particular emphasis on the first two.
-Diagnosis and Nifedipine and amlodipine are recommended in patients with a relative Treatment bradycardia, while diltiazem is appropriate for patients with a relative of Pulmonary tachycardia.
-Hypertension [†] Patients who have not undergone a vasoreactivity study or those with a (2009) 14 negative study should not be started on a CCB because of potential for ' severe adverse events (e.g., hypotension, syncope and right ventricular failure).
+Clinical Guideline Recommendations failure).
 Non-responders to acute vasoreactivity testing who are in World Health Organization (WHO)-functional class II should be treated with an ERA or a PDE-5 inhibitor.
 Non-responders to acute vasoreactivity testing, or responders who remain in (or progress to) WHO-functional class III should be considered candidates for treatment with either an ERA or a PDE-5 inhibitor, or a prostanoid.
 As head-to-head comparisons among different compounds are not available, no evidence-based first-line treatment can be proposed.
 The choice of the drug is dependent on a variety of factors including the approval status, the route of administration, the adverse event profile, patients' preferences, and physicians' experience.
 Some experts still use first-line intravenous epoprostenol in WHO-functional class III patients because of its survival benefits.
 Continuous intravenous epoprostenol is recommended as first-line therapy for WHO-functional class IV PAH patients because of the survival benefit in this subset.
 Subcutaneous and intravenous treprostinil are also FDA- approved for the treatment of WHO-functional class IV patients.
 Although ambrisentan, bosentan, and sildenafil are approved in WHO- functional class IV patients, only a small number of these patients were included in the randomized controlled trials of these agents.
 Therefore, most experts consider these treatments as a second line in severely ill patients.
 In WHO-functional class IV patients, initial combination therapy should also be considered.
 In the case of inadequate clinical response, sequential combination therapy should be considered.
 Combination therapy can include an ERA plus a PDE-5 inhibitor, a prostanoid plus an ERA, or a prostanoid plus a PDE-5 inhibitor.
-Balloon atrial septostomy and/or lung transplantation are indicated for PAH with inadequate clinical response despite optimal medical therapy or where medical treatments are unavailable. modical doddinomo dro dilavallabio.
-(Note: at the time when this document was published, tadalafil, macitentan and treprostinil inhalation solution and extended release tablets were not approved by the FDA for use in pulmonary hypertension) This document was develop ed in collaboration with the American College of Chest Physicians, American Thoracic Society, and the
+Balloon atrial septostomy and/or lung transplantation are indicated for PAH with inadequate clinical response despite optimal medical therapy or where medical treatments are unavailable This document was develop bed in collaboration with the American College of Chest Physicians.
+American Thoracic Society, and the